 Testing for Salt

-You only test for salt if you have a salt water pool.
+You only test for salt if you have a saltwater pool.
 Too much salt can cause your salt chlorination to go crazy, producing too much chlorine.
 Too little, and it won’t make enough to sanitize your pool.
 Salt test kits come in liquid and strips, also.
+If you have a saltwater pool that is turning green, you likely have an algae problem.

 Schedule for Testing Pool Water for Salt

 You should test your salt levels monthly.
-However, if you add water, have a rainstorm, or heavy use, those are all reasons to test immediately.
+However, if you add water, have a rainstorm, or have heavy use, those are all reasons to test immediately.
+For more, read my complete guide on how to test the salt level in your pool.

 Ready to Test?

 There you have it!
 Questions?
-Shoot us a message and we’ll be happy to help.
+Shoot me a message, and I’ll be happy to help.